buehler/mse-project-thesis-1/sections/02_definitions.md

 The example shown in {@fig:kubernetes_sidecar} is extensible.
 Such sidecars may be injected by a mutator or an operator to extend functionality.

-Common use-cases for sidecars include controlling the data flow in a cluster in service mesh^[As done by istio (<https://istio.io/latest/docs/reference/config/networking/sidecar/>)], providing access to secure locations^[Like the Google CloudSQL Proxy] or performing additional tasks such as collecting logs of an application.
+Common use cases for sidecars include controlling the data flow in a cluster in service mesh^[As done by istio (<https://istio.io/latest/docs/reference/config/networking/sidecar/>)], providing access to secure locations^[Like the Google CloudSQL Proxy] or performing additional tasks such as collecting logs of an application.
 Since sidecars are tightly coupled to the original application, they scale with the pod.
 It is not possible to scale a sidecar without scaling the pod - and therefore the application - itself.

 ## Controlling the Data with a Service Mesh {#sec:service_mesh}